smnkolbeck/CrimeAnalyzer/README.md

 # CrimeAnalyzer
-Provides a series of functions that automate repetitive tasks for analyzing crime incident data
+Provides a set of functions that make it easier to analyze crime incident report data